Pinyin Zhou logo Pinyin Joe's

 Troubleshooting

-• In Word, be very careful not to erase the "Sub" and "End sub" lines that you will see when you first open a blank macro.
-If that doesn't solve the problem, you may be getting a "compile error" because there is something wrong with your copy of Word's "normal.dot" file.
+- If the above suggestions don't solve the problem and you are getting a "compile error", there may be something wrong with your copy of Word's "normal.dot" file.
 If so, please contact me and I'll try to help further.

-Fonts: I list the fonts that include the necessary Unicode characters on the main pinyin macro page, and have never received a question about that.
+Fonts: I list the fonts that include the necessary Unicode characters on the main Pinyin macro page, and have never received a question about that.
 But I can't stress enough: if you use Office 2007's default Calibri font, some of the letters will display in Arial and your words will look very strange.

-Security: Enabling macros requires more and more bravery due to the increasingly strident warnings each new version Word and Excel throw at you, as if Microsoft is driven by some kind of PTSD hyper-vigilance caused by past battles against the macros of evildoers.
+Security: Enabling macros requires more and more bravery due to the increasingly strident warnings each new version of Word and Excel throw at you, as if Microsoft is driven by some kind of PTSD hyper-vigilance caused by past battles against the macros of evildoers.
 But even a quick glance at the contents of my macros seems to set everyone at ease.
 They just move and replace a few letters and numbers.
-Excel is particularly bad about giving scarey warnings, but just follow the instructions in any dialogs that pop up or any Help instructions you need to read, and you'll be fine.
+Excel is particularly bad about giving scary warnings, but just follow the instructions in any dialogs that pop up or any Help instructions you need to read, and you'll be fine.

-Compatibility: I've tested these macros in the Windows versions of Office 2007 (use one of the fonts listed above, not the default Calibri), Office 2003, Office XP 2002 and Office 97.
-I am told they also work in Macintosh Office 98 through 2004, and maybe even the mid-nineties version 4.2, but Mac Office 2008 is not compatible with this type of macro.
-I hope to get these VBA macros converted to AppleScript soon.
+Compatibility: I've tested these macros in the Windows versions of Office 365, 2013, 2010, 2007, 2003, XP/2002 and 97, and in Macintosh Office 98 through 2004, plus Mac Office 2011 / 365.
+These macros might even work in the mid-nineties Mac version 4.2, but Mac Office 2008 is not compatible because it does not support VBA macros.
+As far as I know it's working in all LibreOffice and OpenOffice versions too.
 Please send questions, comments or suggestions anytime via the contact page.